 Some breeders build their own box, and the cost of those supplies runs around $150.
 The whelping box is a cost that will be used for this dam and maybe for others.
 In this article, it is expensed as a one and only litter.
 This kind of fixed expense can be depreciated over many years (as will the purchase price of any bitch bought for breeding purposes.)

 Along with the whelping box you should have a comprehensive whelping kit ready a week or two before the litter’s due date.
 It should include everything you may need to assist the mother at delivery and over the following weeks to nurse the puppies.

 The birth of the puppies does not usually involve extra expenses as long as the breed is not one that requires C-section births.
 C-section births are an additional vet surgical fee.
 Breeding one of the breeds that require a C-section will add a cost anywhere between $1000 to $4000 (for an English Bulldog.)

 C-section births, otherwise, fall into that unexpected additional expense that is part of the business expense overall.
 It is not included in this analysis because it is usually not needed.

 Mind that such emergencies don’t just sum themselves up to the price of the surgery alone.
-You must consider the surgery as well as the observation, medication, anesthetic and overnight stays at the vet.
+You must consider the surgery, as well as the observation, medication, anesthetic and overnight stay at the vet.